lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Fossils of dinosaurs stop appearing just above the Cretaceous-Paleogene (K-Pg) boundary, dated to just over 66 MYA.
 This is the most recent of the five mass extinction events in Earth's history.
 Fossil record biodiversity shows a sharp drop in other species by 75\%, with a simultaneous reduction in both marine and terrestrial environments.

 The most widely supported explanation for the cause of the extinction is the **impact hypothesis**.
+The long line of evidence for this hypothesis includes:

+- **200 km wide Chicxulub crater** discovered by [Alvarez and son](https://en.wikipedia.org/wiki/Alvarez_hypothesis) in the 1970s, off the coast of the Yucatán Peninsula in Mexico.
+- **Granite** found at the crater's seafloor peak ring, which is usually only found deeper under oceanic crust, indicating uplift due to the impact
+- **Gravity and magnetic anomaly** surveys confirmed the feature as an asteroid impact crater
+- **Impactite rocks** (e.g. shocked quartz, suevite and tektite glasses) found at the site ([DePalma *et al.*, 2019](https://pmc.ncbi.nlm.nih.gov/articles/PMC6486721/))
-The 200-km-wide Chicxulub crater off the coast of the Yucatán Peninsula in Mexico was discovered by Alvarez and son in the 1970s.
-The feature was confirmed as an asteroid impact crater by gravity and magnetic anomaly surveys, and findings of shocked quartz and tektite glasses.
-In 1980, a worldwide thin layer of iridium-rich clay (160 times more iridium than usual) was found at the K-Pg boundary, indicating an extraterrestrial origin, since iridium is only found at high levels in asteroids.
-The isotopic ratios of other transition metals found in the layer such as osmium, ruthenium and chromium also closely match those found on asteroids and not elsewhere in the crust.
-Two independent studies using argon-argon dating have obtained dates for the impact event of 66,043,000 ± 11,000 years ago and 66,051,000 ± 31,000 years ago, which are consistent with each other and the date of the K-Pg boundary itself.
+- Worldwide thin (~1 cm) layer of **iridium-rich clay** (160 times the usual concentration) found at the K-Pg boundary, indicating an extraterrestrial origin, since iridium is only found at high levels in asteroids (iridium is siderophilic; it naturally alloys with iron and sinks into the Earth's core) ([Goderis *et al.*, 2021](https://www.science.org/doi/10.1126/sciadv.abe3647))
+- **Isotopic ratios** of other transition metals found in the layer such as osmium, ruthenium and chromium also closely match those found on asteroids and not elsewhere in the crust ([Fischer-Gödde *et al.*, 2024](https://www.science.org/doi/10.1126/science.adk4868))
+- Two independent studies using **argon-argon dating** have obtained precise dates for the impact event of 66,043,000 ± 11,000 years ago and 66,051,000 ± 31,000 years ago, which are consistent with each other and the date of the K-Pg boundary itself.

 Another hypothesis is the volcanic eruption of the Deccan Traps in India, which would have caused sudden climate change due to release of sulfur dioxide aerosols, suddenly dropping the temperature.
 However, most recent studies conclude that this was either merely a secondary factor, or that it was not a factor at all in the extinction.

 Most of the world's forests died off in the event, with pollen analysis finding that only two types of fern plants survived.
-The tree-dwelling birds all died out with the impact, and only a small number of land-dwelling birds seems to have survived as the ancestors of all modern birds.
+The tree-dwelling birds all died out with the impact, and only a small number of land-dwelling birds seems to have survived as the ancestors of all modern birds ([Waters, 2018](https://www.audubon.org/news/how-birds-survived-asteroid-impact-wiped-out-dinosaurs)).
 A small number of non-avian dinosaur fossils are found above the K-Pg boundary, implying that the extinction was a slow process due to the climate change following the asteroid impact, rather than the moment of the impact itself.

-Sources: ([Goderis *et al.*, 2021](https://www.science.org/doi/10.1126/sciadv.abe3647)) and ([Fischer-Gödde *et al.*, 2024](https://www.science.org/doi/10.1126/science.adk4868))(iridium layer) and [here](https://www.audubon.org/news/how-birds-survived-asteroid-impact-wiped-out-dinosaurs) (survival of birds).
+The **fungal infection mammalian selection (FIMS) hypothesis** suggests that the subsequent rise of mammals was due to their greater resistance to fungal infections compared to reptiles (which require sunlight exposure) as cloud cover increased and pollen/fungal spores spread in the aftermath of the impact ([Casadevall & Damman, 2020](https://pmc.ncbi.nlm.nih.gov/articles/PMC7365386/)).

 ### Radiometric dating and its verification

+Radiometric dating

 #### Uniformity of decay rate parameters